MEET TOMASZ DRYBALA

 • Development of original frameworks

-Mapped how neurochemical loops, particularly involving dopamine, cortisol, oxytocin, and testosterone, reinforce cognitive biases such as confirmation bias, overconfidence, anchoring, the sunk cost fallacy, and others.
+Mapped how neurochemical loops, particularly involving dopamine, cortisol, oxytocin, serotonin and testosterone, reinforce cognitive biases such as confirmation bias, overconfidence, anchoring, the sunk cost fallacy, and others.

 • Live neurobiological field study